 If we have more apply than available research positions, some students may not be placed.
 We will work with any students not placed to find other potential research options.

 The Scott Undergraduate Research Experience matches approximately 50 – 70 students with engineering research projects each year.
-Eligible students are encouraged to attend the SURE Information Session & Matching Fair in mid-fall to learn more about the program and application process.
+Eligible students are encouraged to attend the SURE Information Session and Matching Fair in mid-fall to learn more about the program and application process.

 first-generation student